-An ESG report is a report published by a company or organization about environmental, social and governance (ESG) impacts.
+An ESG report or Sustainability report is a report published by a company or organization about environmental, social and governance (ESG) impacts.
 It enables the company to be more transparent about the risks and opportunities it faces.
 It is a communication tool that plays an important role in convincing sceptical observers that the company’s actions are sincere.

-ESG reporting is an ideal and effective means of enabling companies to answer in a single document a wide variety of questions that stakeholders may raise.
+Sustainability report is an ideal and effective means of enabling companies to answer in a single document a wide variety of questions that stakeholders may raise.

-However, creating an ESG report can be challenging, as it must meet the requirements of the reporting methodology and have the right balance of information from the individual agendas.
+However, creating an Sustainability report can be challenging, as it must meet the requirements of the reporting methodology and have the right balance of information from the individual agendas.
 Moreover, the companies need to determine how to communicate relevant information and what ESG information and indicators to report.

 Modern companies perceive taxes as a tool that supports the implementation of environmental projects and the long-term sustainability of a social and economic oriented company.